flowroute/flowroute-sdk-v3-nodejs/README.md

 #### sendAMessage(messageBody, callback)

-The method accepts a message object in JSON format and `callback` as parameters which you can learn more about in the API References for [MMS](https://developer.flowroute.com/api/messages/v2.1/send-an-mms/) and [SMS](https://developer.flowroute.com/api/messages/v2.1/send-an-sms/).
+The function accepts a message object in JSON format and `callback` as parameters which you can learn more about in the API References for [MMS](https://developer.flowroute.com/api/messages/v2.1/send-an-mms/) and [SMS](https://developer.flowroute.com/api/messages/v2.1/send-an-sms/).
 In the following example, we are sending an MMS with a `gif` attachment from the previously declared `number_id` to your mobile number.

 ##### Example Request
 ```node
 console.log ("---Send A Message")
 pprint.pprint(result)
 ```
 Note that this function call is currently commented out.
-Uncomment to test the `send_a_message` method.
+Uncomment to test the `send_a_message` function.

 ##### Example Response